 On September 28, 1999, while on probation, Petitioner was arrested in Sussex County and imprisoned on charges of possession of a controlled substance and drug paraphernalia.
-(D.I.
+(C.A.
+No. 00-565-JJF D.I.
 13).
 At a hearing on February 29, 2000, the New Castle Superior Court found that Petitioner violated the terms of his earlier probation, revoked Petitioner's probation, and sentenced Petitioner to one year imprisonment effective September 28, 1999.
-(D.I.
+(C.A.
+No. 00-565-JJF D.I.
 4, Client Status Sheet; Sentencing Worksheet).

-On April 20, 2000, the Sussex County Superior Court reduced Petitioner's bond on the

-Sussex County drug charges to unsecured status and ordered Petitioner's release when he posted the requisite bond.
-(D.I.
+On April 20, 2000, the Sussex County Superior Court reduced Petitioner's bond on the Sussex County drug charges to unsecured status and ordered Petitioner's release when he posted the requisite bond.
+(C.A.
+No. 00-565-JJF D.I.
 4, Super.
 Ct.
 Docket).
 However, Petitioner remained incarcerated during this time, as a result of the New Castle County Superior Court's probation revocation.

-Petitioner subsequently filed a Petition for Writ of Habeas Corpus in the New Castle

-County Superior Court, seeking release from prison because he posted bond on the Sussex

-County drug charges.
+Petitioner subsequently filed a Petition for Writ of Habeas Corpus in the New Castle County Superior Court, seeking release from prison because he posted bond on the Sussex County drug charges.
 On May 11, 2000, the court denied Petitioner's request for release, finding that Petitioner was being held in accordance with the court's February 29, 2000 sentencing order.

-(D.I.
+(C.A.
+No. 00-565-JJF D.I.
 4, Super.
 Ct.
 Order).
-Thereafter, Petitioner filed a second Petition for Writ of Habeas

-Corpus, which the New Castle County Superior Court denied on June 22, 2000.
+Thereafter, Petitioner filed a second Petition for Writ of Habeas Corpus, which the New Castle County Superior Court denied on June 22, 2000.

 On August 11, 2000, the Sussex County Superior Court sentenced Petitioner to three years imprisonment, suspended after completion of a drug treatment program, on the Sussex County drug charges.
 Petitioner has appealed this sentence.
-(D.I.
+(C.A.
+No. 00-565-JJF D.I.
 13, Super.
 Ct.
 Docket).

-In his federal habeas Petition filed June 9, 2000, Petitioner contends that his incarceration is unlawful, because he was released on the Sussex County drug charges by the Sussex County Superior Court's April 20, 2000 order.
-Specifically, Petitioner contends that the February 29, 2000 sentence imposed by the New Castle County Superior Court was suspended for time already served, and that the Records Office of the Department of Corrections altered his status worksheet to conceal that his sentence was suspended for time served.
-Accordingly, Petitioner contends that his status worksheet does not accurately reflect the sentence he received on February 29, 2000.
+In his federal habeas Petition filed June 29, 2000, Petitioner contends that his incarceration is unlawful, because he was released on Sussex County drug charges by the Sussex County Superior Court's April 20, 2000 Order.